-Following his journeys in Central America, Sam lived in Prague, the Czech Republic from 1994-95, where he ran a gallery and developed mastery of figurative works through his ‘Women in Prague’ series.
+Following his journeys in Central America, Sam lived in Prague, the Czech Republic from 1994-95, where he painted and developed mastery of figurative works through his ‘Women in Prague’ series.

 Roloff’s artistic influences are not limited to a certain country or time period, but rather are drawn from a span of artists, styles, and movements, including Picasso, with his absolute devotion to his craft, Max Ernst’s surrealism, Hieronymus Bosch’s hypnotic detail, and Andy Warhol’s portraits, color, and cultural influence.

 Now happily settled in the North Bay of San Francisco, Sam continues to push into new territory with paintings that blend abstract expressionism within the landscape, and with surrealist figurative works that seem to breathe and interact with the viewer through an unsettling and whimsical presence.